AceCentre/MorseWriter/README.markdown

 ## License

-Morse.js is licensed under the MIT License:
+MorseWriter is licensed under the MIT License:

   Copyright (c) 2012 Will Wade (http://sourceymonkey.com/)